Deep-Symmetry/afterglow/README.md

       have animated feedback, e.g. dim version of current effect color if off, bright when on; flash it while ending.
 Update MIDI feedback around ten times per second?
-- [ ] Compound effects: Have effect functions pass a context map to children with show, snapshot, own stuff?
+- [ ] Compound effects: Have effects pass a context map to children with show, snapshot, own stuff?
 For example, so the children can be aware of build, duration, a shared palette, other things?